ddc-java-10/capstone-project-proposal-2-Merced-es/docs/index.md

 ## Stretch goals/possible enhancements

 The banking API is a stretch goal that would allow access to a user's bank acount to track transactions.
 This API would allow for less manual data input on the user's end.
-The banking API would also require special security measures to ensure confidentiality.
+OpenBankProject.com has an open source transaction API that may work.
+Their sandbox is free to use for testing, however using live data may be subject to charges depending on the bank.
+To learn more about pricing, they must be contacted.
+A free API would make this possible.